wpilibsuite/frc-docs/source/docs/software/old-commandbased/adding-commands-subsystems.rst

 .. image:: images/adding-commands-subsystems/image6.png

-.. todo:: add link

 You can see that the Command has been created in the Commands folder in the project in the Project Explorer window.
-To learn more about creating commands, see the Creating Simple Commands article.
+To learn more about creating commands, see the :doc:`Creating Simple Commands article<creating-simple-commands>`.